turbot/tailpipe-docs/docs/reference/glossary.md

 ## DuckDB

-Tailpipe uses DuckDB, an embeddable column-oriented database.
-DuckDB reads the Parquet files created by `tailpipe collect` and enables queries against that data.
+Tailpipe uses DuckDB for fast local analytics over Parquet data.
+DuckLake maintains a lightweight metadata catalog (`metadata.sqlite`) that references the Parquet files collected by Tailpipe, so you query with standard DuckDB SQL while benefiting from partition pruning and a lakehouse-style layout.

 ## Format
 A [format](/docs/reference/config-files/format) describe the layout of the source data so that it can be collected into a table.